Updated January 2021 Fact Sheet PDF

 Civil remedies include a no contact order or an order of protection if the case involves being stalked by an estranged or former spouse, someone you once dated, or immediate family.

-Criminal remedies can include conviction of Class B felony for Stalking in the first degree or Class C felony for Stalking in the second degree.
+Criminal remedies can include conviction of Class B felony for Stalking in the first degree or Class C felony for Stalking in the second degree, or a Class A misdemeanor for Stalking in the third degree.

 - course of conduct: a pattern of conduct—two or more acts—that occurred within one year, separated by at least 36 hours